esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-agile-in-research.md

 #### Solutions:
 - **Implement flexibly**: You should fit the methodology to the way of working.
 'Process-rigidity is the antithesis of agility.'
-- **Emphasize the "why"**: Focus on the "why" for the change to agile instead of "what" to do to make the change.
+- **Emphasize the "why"**: Focus on the "why" for the change to Agile instead of "what" to do to make the change.

 ----------------------------------------------------